nanego/redmine_projects_queries_extension/README.md

 And finally restart your Redmine instance.

-This plugin is fully compatible with Redmine 2.x and 3.x.
+This plugin is only compatible with Redmine 4.1.0 and above.
 Please feel free to report any bug you encounter.

 ## Contributing